-If you plan to spend more than a weekend at a time in your new RV, camper, travel trailer or pop up them we recommend getting a good quality mattress pad.
-We find that most camper mattresses aren’t very comfortable and getting up in the morning feeling stiff and sore is no way to start your day.
+If you plan to spend more than a weekend at a time in your new RV, camper, travel trailer or pop up them we recommend getting a good quality RV mattress pad.
+Any RVer will agree that most camper mattresses aren’t very comfortable and getting up in the morning feeling stiff and sore is no way to start your day.

 We bought a mattress pad which was basically a top sheet with polyfill quilted in.
 It gave no support whatsoever.
 So don’t waste your money making the same mistake we did.
 Get an actual 4-inch thick memory foam mattress topper.